LASP-Libera/libera_utils/doc/source/custom-pages/developer-reference/spice.md

 ### High Precision Earth Binary Planetary Constants Kernel (PCK)
 e.g. `earth_000101_211220_210926.bpc`

 Contains high precision orientation data for Earth in the ECEF ITRF93 reference frame.

-ITRF93 is a more precise version of the standard IAU_EARTH reference frame provided in the text PCK.
+ITRF93 is a more precise version of the standard IAU_EARTH reference frame provided in the text PCK below.

+This kernel is regenerated several times per week so we should retrieve this from NAIF for every processing run.

+### ITFR93 Reference Frame Kernel for Earth
+e.g. `earth_assoc_itrf93.tf`

+Used to designate ITRF93 as the default body-fixed frame associated with the Earth.

 ### Standard Text Planetary Constants Kernel (PCK)
 e.g. `pck00010.tpc`